nataraj2/MovingEB_CNSAMReX/README.md

 ## How to run a case

 1. The prescribed motion is specified as a case in one of the `if` loops in `CNS_init_eb2.cpp`.
-For eg: for a vertically oscillating cylinder, create an if `geom_type` of `moving_cylinder`, and this will be specified in the `inputs`
+For eg., for a vertically oscillating cylinder, create an if `geom_type` of `moving_cylinder`, and this will be specified in the `inputs`
 ```